Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 St Peter’s Return to Rome

 In the year 67, the city of Rome was just recovering from The Great Fire.
 Nero, an infamously brutal and tyrannical dictator, was blaming the Christian community for causing the fire.
-This lead to brutal persecution and torture of Christains within Rome.
+This lead to brutal persecution and torture of Christians within Rome.

 Henryk Siemiradzki (1876) in his painting Nero’s Torches communicates what it meant to be a Christian in Rome at this time far better than I can.
 See the top right corner of the painting: Nero's Torches